stephs-repos/databricks-dev-container/README.md

 # Notes

-You can set up the container to be it's own spark cluster.
+You can set up the container to be its own spark cluster.
 You'd need to install the spark runtime, and delta lake.
 This config is fantastic for unit testing when you don't want to wait for clusters to spin up on the remote databricks workspace, not to mention it lets you save your hard earned scrilla.
 I've tested that out too and it works well.

 ---